TABLE OF CONTENTS

-I happened on my sister sometime ago and she was trimming her herbs with her kids' school scissors.
+I happened on my sister some time ago and she was trimming her herbs with her kids' school scissors.
 (The horror!)
 I immediately gave her an extra pair of hand clippers and she's been a happy bunny ever since.
-(Also taught her how to take care of them!)
+(I also taught her how to take care of them.)

 Hand pruners just make gardening that much more fun.
-You get accuracy, precision, and snip-snip-snipping away with really sharp blades is just oh-so-satisfying.
-There's too many choices out there so we've shortlisted it down to our top 5 recommendations.
+You get accuracy and precision, and snip-snip-snipping away with really sharp blades is just oh-so-satisfying.
+There's too many choices out there so to make your buying decision easier here are our top 5 recommendations.

 THE FIVE BEST HAND PRUNERS